AljoschaMeyer/valuable-value/README.md

 - The *human-readable encoding* is inefficient but nice for humans to work with.
 - The *compact encoding* is space-efficient and easy to parse for machines but not for humans
-- The *canonic encoding* guarantees a one-to-one mapping between codes and values.
+- The *canonic encoding* is a subset of the compact encoding that guarantees a one-to-one mapping between codes and values.

 In the following, a *string* refers to an array whose entries are integers between `0` and `255`, and a *set* refers to a map that maps all its keys to `nil`.
 Both of these get more compact and easy to write encodings.

 ### Human-Readable Encoding

 The human-readable encoding is intended to be read, created and edited by humans directly.
 The recommended file extension is `.vv`.
+Its syntax utilizes elements from the [generic syntax specification](https://github.com/AljoschaMeyer/generic_syntax).

-The bytes `0x09` (tab), `0x0a` (newline), `0x0d` (carriage return), and `0x20` (space) are considered whitespace.
-A sequence of valid utf-8 beginning with `#` and ending with either `0x0a` (newline) or the end of input is considered whitespace, called a (line) comment.
-A valid code consists of any amount of whitespace, followed by the encoding of a value as described next, followed by any amount of whitespace.
-Whitespace may only be inserted at the explicitly specified positions.
+*Whitespace* is defined as [generic syntax whitespace](https://github.com/AljoschaMeyer/generic_syntax#whitespace).
+A valid  human-readable value code consists of any amount of whitespace, followed by the encoding of a value as described next, followed by any amount of whitespace.

 #### Nil